Largest Coworking Companies

 Some companies include words that set themselves apart from the pack.
 TechSpace, for example, emphasizes its technological credentials.
 The Yard, too, differentiates itself by conjuring a sense of community, like the socialization you'd get by hanging out in your yard and interacting with the neighbors.

-When choosing the name of your coworking space, you should start by figuring out the overall direction you want to choose.
+When choosing the name of your coworking space, you should start by figuring out the overall direction you want your members go in terms of their productivity and accomplishments as professionals.
 What you want people to know about the space based on your name?
 Do you want to give off the impression of being fun, or do you prefer a high-scale feel?
 Maybe you're opening a wellness-focused space like Work Well Win, or perhaps a more general business environment like WeWork.
 If your coworking space will target a specific type of member, such as those in filmmaking, photography, tech, or writing, include something in the name to indicate this.